-• A web survey was used as the method of data collection.

-- 338 completed surveys were obtained from K-12 youth in Ventura County as follows: Thousand Oaks (30); Simi Valley (30); Oxnard (35); Ventura (31); Moorpark (30); Camarillo (30); Santa Paula (30); Port Hueneme (30); Fillmore (30); Ojai (30); and Unincorporated areas (32), including Somis, Lake Piru, Saticoy, El Rio, Hidden Valley, Meiners Oaks, Mira Monte, Oak Park, Oak View. - Study participants had to be youths between the ages of 5 and 18 and were required to be residents of Ventura County.
-In addition, they were recruited according to specific demographic criteria, including male/female, age, grade, and ethnicity.
+- A web survey was used as the method of data collection. - 330 completed surveys were obtained from adult residents in Ventura County as follows: Thousand Oaks (30); Simi Valley (30); Oxnard (30); Ventura (30); Moorpark (30); Camarillo (30); Santa Paula (30); Port Hueneme (30); Fillmore (30); Ojai (30); and Unincorporated areas (30), including Somis, Lake Piru, Saticoy, El Rio, Hidden Valley, Meiners Oaks, Mira Monte, Oak Park, Oak View. - Study participants had to be involved in decision making for their home and were required to live in Ventura County for at least 2 years.
+In addition, they were recruited according to specific demographic criteria, including a 55-65 segment not included in the 2006 survey and higher income categories.